-Our world is a melting pot of different family configurations, beliefs, cultural norms, and personal practices.
-One of the most important gifts we can give our children is to help them feel good about the uniqueness of their family and help them learn to accept, respect, and include people whom they may experience as "different."
+Our world is incredibly diverse and families are no different, with varying configurations, beliefs, cultural norms, and personal practices.
+One of the most important gifts we can give our children is to help them feel good about the uniqueness of their family and help them learn to accept, respect, and include people whom they may identify and experience as "different."

 Answering Questions about Diverse Family Structures